Whitworth AT Program Mission, Outcomes & Objectives

 Athletic Training Program Mission

-The mission of the Athletic Training Program at Whitworth University is to equip students with the knowledge and skills necessary to become proficient and professional entry-level athletic trainers.
-This is accomplished through high-quality instruction and diverse experiences that model ethical practice, effective communication and compassion.
-The program utilizes a holistic approach in developing multidimensional healthcare professionals and servant-leaders within the context of Christian higher education.
+The mission of the Whitworth University Athletic Training Program is to equip graduates with the knowledge and skills necessary to become highly proficient and professional entry-level athletic trainers.
+The program utilizes a multifaceted approach including quality instruction and clinical education, relational mentoring and diverse professional experiences to develop holistic healthcare professionals and servant-leaders within the context of Christian higher education.

 Program & Student Learning Outcomes

-Whitworth University athletic training students will demonstrate entry-level proficiency through classroom, laboratory and clinical learning experiences in the five domains of athletic training: injury/illness prevention and wellness protection; clinical evaluation and diagnosis; immediate and emergency care; treatment and rehabilitation; and organizational and professional health and well-being.
+- Whitworth University athletic training students will demonstrate entry-level proficiency through classroom, laboratory and clinical learning experiences in the five domains of athletic training: (1) Injury/Illness prevention and wellness protection, (2) Clinical evaluation and diagnosis, (3) Immediate and emergency care, (4) Treatment and rehabilitation, and (5) Organizational and professional health and well-being.

-- 3.4 Objective: Students will learn clinical skills under the supervision of high-quality preceptors at quality clinical sites.
+- Students will learn clinical skills under the supervision of high-quality preceptors at high-quality clinical sites.